tsafin/vshard-cluster-api/README.md

 """
 ```

-## Queues
+## Messaging
 ### FIFO queue
-`vshard.queue` - fifo queue with blocking and non-blocking operations.
+`vshard.queue` - queue with blocking and non-blocking operations. fifo is guaranteed on partition level.
 ```python
 # create new queue if not exists
 queue_name = "system messages"